The Martian Chronicles: Plot

 The Third Expedition find themselves lulled into a collective hallucination by the Martians and then killed by them.
 The ending leaves it ambiguous whether this was the plan of the Martians all along, or, given the telepathic origins of the hallucination and the way it was molded to their expectations and desires, Captain John Black accidentally willed it into being by coming to believe the hallucination was a trap for those perceived as invaders.

 June 2001/2032: —And the Moon Be Still as Bright

 Publication history

 First published in Thrilling Wonder Stories, June 1948.

 Plot

-Jeff Spender, a crew member with the Fourth Expedition, becomes repelled by the others' ugly American attitude as they explore a dead Martian city and begins to kill the others for their disrespect of the ruins.
+The Fourth Expedition lands on the opposite side of Mars and finds all the Martians dead, having contracted and been killed by chicken pox inadvertently introduced by the previous expeditions.
+Crew member Jeff Spender becomes repelled by the others' ugly American attitudes as they explore a dead Martian city and begins to kill the others to ensure no further human incursions ruin Mars.

 August 2001/2032: The Settlers

 Publication history

 First appeared in The Martian Chronicles.

 Plot

 "The Settlers" is a vignette that describes the "Lonely Ones", the first settlers of Mars, single men from the United States who are few in number.